Colin Jackson: Athletics career

 Under coach and close friend Malcolm Arnold, Jackson started out as a promising decathlete before switching to high hurdles.
 He won gold at the 1986 World Junior Championships and he soon switched to the senior ranks.
 Following a silver medal in the 1986 Commonwealth Games, he won the 110 m hurdles silver at the 1988 Olympic Games behind Roger Kingdom.
 Although his career as an active competitor in the event would last a further fifteen years, the last ten of these as world record holder, and see him twice crowned World Champion, twice Commonwealth Champion and four times European Champion, this would remain his only Olympic medal of any colour.
-In 1992 he eased through his first round heat in 13.10 s (which proved faster than the gold medal-winning time) but was restricted by an injury he picked up during the next round and could only finish seventh in the final, and in 1996 he came fourth and in 2000, fifth.
+In 1992 he eased through his first round heat in 13.10 s (which proved faster than the gold medal-winning time) but was restricted by an injury he picked up during the next round and could only finish seventh in the final.
+In 1996 he came fourth and then fifth in 2000.

 He set his world record for the 110 metres hurdles on 20 August 1993, winning his first World Championships gold medal in Stuttgart, Germany in 12.91 s.
 The new mark (also a championship record) shaved 0.01 s off the previous record held by Kingdom and stood for nearly thirteen years, only being equalled by Liu Xiang in the 2004 Summer Olympics and finally beaten by the same man on 11 July 2006 at the Super Grand Prix in Lausanne with a time of 12.88 s.
-Jackson remained the sole holder of the indoor world record at the 60 metres hurdles with a time of 7.30 seconds set in Sindelfingen, Germany on 6 March 1994 until February 2021.
-At the 1994 European Indoor Championships he became a double European champion: winning in both the 60 metres hurdles and 60 metres sprint race as well.
-His 60 m dash time of 6.49 s was a European record, as well as a championship record.
-These records remained unbeaten for 5 years, when Jason Gardener ran 6.46 s in 1999 in Maebashi, Japan.
+Jackson remained the sole holder of the indoor world record at the 60 metres hurdles with a time of 7.30 s set in Sindelfingen, Germany on 6 March 1994 until Grant Holloway ran 7.29 s in Madrid, Spain on 24 February 2021.

+At the 1994 European Indoor Championships he became a double European champion, winning in both the 60 metres hurdles and 60 metres sprint race.
+His 60 m dash time of 6.49 s was a European record as well as a championship record.
+These records remained unbeaten for 5 years until Jason Gardener ran 6.46 s in 1999 in Maebashi, Japan.